owodolab/py-graspi/README.md

 ## Tortuosity HeatMap Visualization
 This are the steps for visualizing tortuosity via HeatMap.
-1. Make sure you cd into the py_graspi directory.
+1. Make sure you cd into the py-graspi directory, then into tools then tortousity.
+Run cd tools/tortousity to get there.
 2. All necessary functions are in the tortuosity.py file.
 3. Code necessary to visualize the tortuosity HeatMap is as follows:
 ```